i13e/osmanthus/README.md

 <!-- Maybe include a gif of the interface here? -->

+Moves are input in either Standard Algebraic Notation (SAN) or Universal Chess Interface notation.
+I would recommend using SAN; for those new to the notation, I wrote a short guide [here](https://github.com/i13e/osmanthus/wiki/SAN-Notation)

 ## Tests

 There are unit tests for the engine, UI, and evaluation modules.
 I'm in the process of adding as many forced checkmate in 1-3 moves as I can.
 To run the unit tests, make sure your virtual environment is active and run: